Nathaniel B. Baker: Start of career

 Baker was also active in the New Hampshire Militia, serving as Quartermaster and later Adjutant of the 11th Regiment.
 He subsequently served as Aide-de-Camp to Governor John H. Steele with the rank of colonel.

 In 1851, Baker assumed the position of Chief Fire Engineer for Concord's Fire Department.
-He also served in the New Hampshire House of Representatives in 1850 and 1851, and was elected Speaker of the House.
+He also served in the New Hampshire House of Representatives from 1850 to 1852, and was elected Speaker of the House.
 In 1852 he was a Presidential Elector, and cast his ballot for Franklin Pierce and William R. King.

 From 1854 to 1859 Baker was a trustee of Norwich University, and he received an honorary Master of Arts degree from Norwich in 1855.